mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-06-short-read-qc.md

 title: Quality control for short reads
 ---

-In this section, we will be
+In this section, we will be using some example data to assess the quality of short reads.
+We will use two tools, FASTQE and FASTQC.
+We will also use some tools to trim poor quality reads (or parts of reads).

+> Remember, the pKP1-NDM-1 reads are simulated reads, with minimal error.
+These are effectively "perfect" and will not be representative of real data.
+We can use this to compare with problematic data (female_oral2.fastq.gz)

 ## Where is the example data?